unrealcv/unrealcv.github.io/_pages/index.md

 [UnrealCV](https://github.com/unrealcv/unrealcv) is an open source project to help computer vision researchers build virtual worlds using [Unreal Engine 4 (UE4)](https://www.unrealengine.com).
 It extends UE4 with a plugin by providing:

 1. A set of UnrealCV commands to interact with the virtual world.
-2. Communication between UE4 and an external program, such as Caffe.
+2. Communication between UE4/5 and an external program, such as Pytorch.

 UnrealCV can be used in two ways.
 The first one is using a compiled game binary with UnrealCV embedded.
 This is as simple as running a game, no knowledge of Unreal Engine is required.
-The second is installing UnrealCV plugin to Unreal Engine 4 (UE4) and use the editor of UE4 to build a new virtual world.
+The second is installing UnrealCV plugin to Unreal Engine (UE4/5) and use the editor of UE to build a new virtual world.

 Please read [Tutorial: Getting Started](http://docs.unrealcv.org/en/master/tutorials/getting_started.html) to learn using UnrealCV.